jdbuhler/mercator/README.md

 See the License for the specific language governing permissions and limitations under the License.

+Detailed documentation on the use of MERCATOR can be found in the doc subdirectory.
+For an overview of Mercator's goals and paradigm, please see the references below.

 Development of MERCATOR has been sponsored by NSF CISE awards CNS-1500173 and CNS-1763503.